tonyzhao626/fitness-api/README.md

-# E/PRO Backend API
+# Backend API for Fitness App

-- Setup for running on localhost:5000
+This is the backend API for [Fitness App](https://github.com/tonyzhao626/fitness-app).

+## Running

 ```bash
 $ python3 -m venv venv